jopemachine/my-dev-env-mac/README.md

 - [delta]: A syntax-highlighting pager for git, diff, and grep output
 - [exa]: A modern replacement for ‘ls’.
 - [fd]: A simple, fast and user-friendly alternative to 'find'
+- [fig]: Fig adds IDE-style autocomplete to your existing terminal.
+Move faster with Fig.
 - [forgit]: A utility tool powered by fzf for using git interactively.
 - [hub]: A command-line tool that makes git easier to use with GitHub.
 - [homebrew]: The missing package manager for macOS (or Linux)